 Several service gaps were identified by and for persons at higher risk for HIV and PLWH by the coordinated needs assessment process.
-As noted in the Workforce Capacity report and the Linkage to Care Needs Assessment (Appendix E and Appendix F3) there is a shortage of primary care physicians and HIV specialists throughout the State, especially in rural areas.
+As noted in the Workforce Capacity report and the Linkage to Care Needs Assessment (Appendix E and Appendix F3) there is a shortage of primary care physicians and HIV specialists throughout the state, especially in rural areas.
 There is also a shortage of dental care providers who serve HIV positive patients in rural Pennsylvania (Appendix F2).
 Clients have experienced interactions with healthcare professionals who lack training in HIV care and are unfamiliar with the needs of individuals living with HIV.
 Such limited access to infectious disease doctors statewide often leads to individuals not receiving medical care in a timely manner due to these physicians carrying an unmanageable caseload.
 Having access and time for transportation to these limited care services is also a challenge.
+The HPG has also identified as a gap that some staff at all levels of care-individuals, care providers, and insurance companies-experience delays or gaps attaining and maintaining education and training.

 For sexual and gender minority populations of all ages, stigma related to sexuality continues to be experienced at all levels and types of care (see Appendix F1-2).
 In rural areas of Pennsylvania and nationally, sexual minority men and their direct service providers report stigma at the community-level and in healthcare settings as a major barrier in linking to care.
-Among young men who have sex with men and transgender populations, age 13 - 29, it is still often observed that healthcare providers lack knowledge of the population for example, experience with hormone treatment, and therefore less than adequate care is offered.
+Among young men who have sex with men and transgender populations, age 13 - 29, it is still often observed that healthcare providers lack knowledge of the population - for example, experience with hormone treatment - and therefore less than adequate care is offered.
 Cultural competency training focusing on sexual and gender minority communities may help with this need.
 Until further HIV education is provided to healthcare professionals the existing stigma will continue to hinder patients in accessing services.